 - Access the underside of your desk

-- Tighten every bolt and screw—frame, legs, motor mounts, desktop
+- Tighten every bolt and screw — frame, legs, motor mounts, desktop

 2. Level the Feet

 A one-millimeter tilt at the base translates to significant wobble at the desktop.
+Physics amplifies small errors over 45-50 inches of height.

 What to do: